Filter by Category

 This free peer support group is a great opportunity to meet other new breastfeeding parents in your community, share experiences, and receive postpartum and newborn care information and support.
 A lactation consultant facilitates the group and can answer your questions.

-Please register here to receive log-in or call-in information for this weekly group which meets on Tuesdays 9:30am - 11:30am.
+Please register here to receive information for this weekly group which meets on Tuesdays 9:30am - 11:30am in Falmouth.

 Newborn Sleep (0-3 mos): Setting the Foundations (2025)